 - keymap (dict) Specify an empty dictionary or nothing at all for the value of this argument.
 If you give an empty dictionary it will be filled with location information for the values that are returned.
 Upon return the dictionary maps a tuple containing the keys for the value of interest to the location of that value in the NestedText source document.
 The location is contained in a Location object.
 You can access the line and column number using the Location.as_tuple() method, and the line that contains the value annotated with its location using the Location.as_line() method. - normalize_key (func) A function that takes two arguments; the original key for a value and the tuple of normalized keys for its parent values.
 It then transforms the given key into the desired normalized form.
-Only called on dictionary keys, so the key will always be a string. - Returns The extracted data.
-The type of the return value is specified by the top argument.
-If top is "any", then the return value will match that of top-level data container in the input content.
-If content is empty, an empty data value of the type specified by top is returned.
-If top is "any" None is returned.
+Only called on dictionary keys, so the key will always be a string. - dialect (str) Specifies support for particular variations in NestedText.